 Colleges of Arts and Sciences

 The Colleges of Arts and Sciences (A&S) are comprised of four colleges that offer an integrated curriculum leading to baccalaureate and graduate degrees, minors, and certificates in their respective colleges.
-Each college includes an administrative unit and a number of academic departments and programs.
+Each college includes an administrative unit, an advising unit, and a number of academic departments and programs.

 An excellent education is the primary mission of UH Manoa, and the Colleges of Arts and Sciences is at the heart of this mission, providing students with a comprehensive learning experience in a vibrant academic climate.